NeuralEnsemble/cobrawap/pipeline/stage02_processing/README.md

 Simultaneous neural activity recordings from spatially arranged (on a grid) electrodes/pixels

 * A neo.Block object containing
-an AnalogSignal with all channel signals (additional AnalogSignal objects are ignored) with
+an AnalogSignal with all signal channels (additional AnalogSignal objects are ignored) with
-    * array_annotations `x_coords` and `y_coords` specifying the integer position on the electrode/pixel grid of the channels
+    * array_annotations: _'x_coords'_ and _'y_coords'_ specifying the integer position on the electrode/pixel grid of the channels
-    * annotation `spatial_scale` specifying the distance between electrodes/pixels as quantities.Quantity object
+    * annotation: _'spatial_scale'_ specifying the distance between electrodes/pixels as quantities.Quantity object

 #### Output
 Activity signals, cleaned and pre-processed to user specifications